Learn the Legal Age to Serve Alcohol in California and More with this Guide!

-Did you know that over 1 million workers in California have completed Responsible Beverage Service (RBS) training since it became mandatory in 2022?
+Did you know that around 1 million workers in California have completed Responsible Beverage Service (RBS) training since it became mandatory in 2022?
 With these stringent alcohol service regulations, bartenders, alcohol servers, and business owners need to understand state laws to avoid costly mistakes.
 One question that comes up frequently is: What is the legal age to serve alcohol in California?

 Dec 12